ammarhakim/gkyl/doc/Range.md

   indexer returns a `Vec` object with the indices.
 The return vector __should not be modified__.

-Example usage for indexer is:
+Example usage for iterators is:

 ~~~~~~~ {.lua}
 for idx in range:colMajorIter() do